zenalytiks/dash-calendar-timeline/README.md

 #### itemDoubleClickData (dict; optional):
     Called when an item was double clicked. time is the time that corresponds to where you double click on the item in the timeline.

+#### itemDimensions (dict; optional):
+    Get the dimensions for the currently rendered items.
+    Warning: Use this prop to render custom items on a fixed timeline only.
+    Disable horizontal scroll, moving, zooming and resizing as it will re-render the timeline on every single event for items.

 #### itemHeightRatio (number; optional):
     What percentage of the height of the line is taken by the item?